return42/sphkerneldoc/doc/linux_src_doc/fs/ecryptfs/crypto_c.rst

         src; must be at least of size (src_size \* 2)

     :param char \*src:
-        Buffer to be converted to a hex string respresentation
+        Buffer to be converted to a hex string representation

     :param size_t src_size:
         number of bytes to convert